MoEssamKhattab/Voice-codecs/README.md

 For each, the user specifies the pulse amplitude and the bit duration.

-***Note** that the bit duration is related to the sampling rate and the number of bits of the Quantizer.*
+***Note:** that the bit duration is related to the sampling rate and the number of bits of the Quantizer.*

 4. The Decoder function is required to transform received PCM coded pulses into a stream of bits, then transform each $log_2(L)$ bits into a quantized sample.